bhyvex/plain_site/README.md

 3. Create new post:
   ```
-  plainsite newpost post-slug "Hello,wolrd!This is the title!"
+  plainsite newpost post-slug 'Hello,wolrd!This is the title!'
   ```

 4. Preview site,open <http://localhost:1990/> in your web browser.